Bernd Enders

-Bernd Enders (born 9 September 1947) is a German musicologist and from 1994 until his emeritus in 2015, University Professor for Systematic Musicology at the University of Osnabrück.
+Bernd Enders (born 9 September 1947) is a German musicologist and from 1994 until 2015 a professor for Systematic Musicology at the University of Osnabrück.

 Life

 Born in Siegen, Enders studied at the Pädagogische Hochschule Westfalen-Lippe and at the Hochschule für Musik und Tanz Köln.
 He graduated with a state examination in several subjects.
 In 1980 Enders received his doctorate in musicology, philosophy and pedagogy at the University of Cologne and began his teaching career as Studienrat.
-Since 1981 he was a lecturer in the field of music/musicology at the University of Osnabrück where he received his habilitation in 1986.
-From 1992 to 1994, Enders was professor at the Musicological Institute of the University of Cologne (Music in the 20th Century) and since 1994 he has been professor of systematic musicology at the University of Osnabrück (Institut für Musikwissenschaft und Musikpädagogik) with a focus on music electronics / musical computer science.
+Since 1981 he has been a lecturer in musicology at the University of Osnabrück where he received his habilitation in 1986.
+From 1992 to 1994, Enders was a professor at the Musicological Institute of the University of Cologne (Music in the 20th Century) and since 1994 he has been professor of systematic musicology at the University of Osnabrück (Institut für Musikwissenschaft und Musikpädagogik) with a focus on music electronics and musical computer science.